Batch predictions

 }

-If the bucket is not publicly accessible, you can supply AWS credentials using the three parameters:
+If the bucket is not publicly accessible, you can supply AWS credentials using the following parameters:

 • aws_access_key_id